 Mary Kerwood, Office Manager – Mary is the assistant to the Executive Director in the operations and administration of office business.
 She manages the day-to-day affairs, including human resource, administrative and operational functions.
 Additionally, she assists in communications, public relations, and fundraising.
 Mary is a local resident of Rome and has a Sociology/Anthropology Interdisciplinary degree from the University of Maine at Farmington.
 She enjoys the many landscapes Maine has to offer and has developed a strong sense of devotion for the natural environment that gives her inspiration for her work.
 Additionally, she completed a program for Nonprofit Business Management in 2016.

 Lauren Pickford, Conservationist, YCC, Adopt A Shoreline, & Outreach – A graduate of the University of Maine at Orono.
-She earned a bachelors degree in Secondary Education and Life Science and is persuing a degree in Sustainable Resource Management at Unity College.
+She earned a bachelors degree in Secondary Education and Life Science and is pursuing a Masters degree in Sustainable Resource Management at Unity College.
 She did her independent semester studies on an outreach program for students studying Milfoil in Maine lakes.
-Lauren manages the Adopt A Shoreline program, the Youth Conservation Corps, Plant Paddles and assists with stewardship.
+Lauren manages the Adopt A Shoreline program, the Youth Conservation Corps, Plant Paddles, assists with stewardship and development.
 She was born and raised in Maine and has a passion for outdoor recreation.

 Sharon Mann, Milfoil Removal Manager – Sharon has a background in ecosystem community interactions and microbiology.
 She holds a bachelor’s degree in Biology from the University of Southern Maine where she managed the microbiology laboratory and taught college level microbiology laboratory classes.
 Before earning her degree, Sharon had a variety of jobs including; deckhand in Alaska, sous chef, and laboratory assistant.
 Her eclectic resume and strong background in biology is reflected in her management style of the milfoil removal crew.
 Eventually, Sharon plans to attend graduate school where she will investigate the effects of variable milfoil on ecosystem communities.